abridged/collabland-dev/help-docs/marketplace/apps/give.md

 Send and receive tokens on the [SKALE blockchain](https://skale.space/).

-### About this app
+### About this App

 Give allows community members to give and receive tokens onchain<!-- on the SKALE blockchain.
 Tokens are sent between members' [gmPASS-controlled smart accounts](/help-docs/key-features/gm-pass), creating a personal web of onchain connections between community members-->.

-Give is initially available for partner communities who had previously used Kchannel `/tip` commands.
+Give is initially available for [partner communities](#supported-communities-in-beta) who had previously used Kchannel `/tip` commands.

 Give replaces the sunset Kchannel `/tip` commands.

 :::note

-Deposit and withdraw commands for Give are not currently enabled.
+Deposit and withdraw commands for Give are not currently enabled during limited beta.

 :::